yhomarys-qa/qa-portfolio/02-Test-Cases/Search/TC-002_Search_Field_Opened_From_Icon_To_Authenticated_Users.md

-# TC-002 - Search Field Opened from Icon to Authenticated Users
+# TC-002 - Open Search Field from Icon for Authenticated User

 ## 🧪 Test Steps
 1. Log into the application